karkman/GlobalSewage/README.md

           --id [ARG:90 / MGE:95] --min-orf 20 -p 24 --seg no
 ```

-After searching R1 and R2 reads for ARGs/_intI_ integrase gene, the results were combined to a gene count table using a [paired end version of the DIAMOND parser, v.0.1](https://github.com/karkman/parse_diamond).
+After searching R1 and R2 reads for ARGs/_intI_ integrase gene, the results were combined to a gene count table using a [paired end version of the DIAMOND parser v.0.1](https://github.com/karkman/parse_diamond).
+The parser counts the occurrence of each gene in each sample.
+The R2 read is counted only if the corresponding R1 read did not have a hit.

 ```
 ./parse_diamondPE.py -1 GlobalSewage_R1.txt -2 GlobalSewage_R2.txt -o GlobalSewage_gene_count.csv
 ```

+After ARG/_intI1_ integrase gene annotation the results were analysed in R.

 ## Data analyis
 After pre-processing the metagenomic data was combined with clinical and socioeconomical data on country level in one data frame in R.
-The data analysis steps after this and making of the figures in R are desribed in [here.]( https://karkman.github.io/GlobalSewage/)
+The data analysis steps after this and making of the figures in R are described in [here.]( https://karkman.github.io/GlobalSewage/)